Oka Crisis: In media

-It spread ideas of indigenous sovereignty and inspired many others in North America to fight back.

-It did not have elite support.

-The golf course expansion on their lands was defeated, and the conflict came to a dignified conclusion for the Mohawk."

 The 2020 film Beans, which won the Canadian Screen Award for Best Motion Picture, portrays the incident through the eyes of a young Mohawk girl.
 Tracey Deer, who lived through the crisis when she was twelve years old, directed and co-wrote the film.

+Indian Summer the Oka Crisis, a TV mini-series, was made in 2006.

 In art

 Joseph Tehawehron David, a Mohawk artist who became known for his role as a warrior during the Oka Crisis in 1990, developed a body of artistic work that was deeply influenced by his experience "behind the wire" in 1990.

-In popular culture

-In the 1999 film The Insider, Al Pacino's character Lowell Bergman says "Everybody thinks Canadian Mounties ride horses and rescue ladies from rapids.
-Mike, they backed locals in Oka in a fight with Mohawks over building a golf course on their burial site, they beat up protestors at Kanesatake".

-The Canadian punk rock band Propagandhi wrote a song titled "Oka Everywhere", which was released in 1995 on a 10-inch split album with I Spy.
-It was later re-released on their 1998 compilation album Where Quantity Is Job Number 1.

-The Canadian indigenous hip hop duo Snotty Nose Rez Kids reference the Oka Crisis in their song "Cops With Guns Are The Worst!!!".